apache/drill/_docs/manage-drill/015-configuring-a-cluster-for-different-workloads.md

 title: "Configuring a Cluster for Different Workloads"
 parent: "Manage Drill"
 ---
 In this release of Drill, to configure a Drill cluster for different workloads, you re-allocate memory resources only.
 Warden allocates resources for MapR Hadoop services associated with roles that are installed on the node.
-For example, warden allocates memory MapR Hadoop services, such as Zookeeper or NFS.
-You modify warden.conf to manage the memory allocation.
-For example:
+For example, warden allocates memory for MapR Hadoop services, such as Zookeeper and NFS.
+You modify `warden.conf` to manage memory allocation.
+For example, you re-allocate memory for the following services by modifying these settings:

     service.command.nfs.heapsize.percent=3
     service.command.nfs.heapsize.min=64